L3-N0X/Minecraft-Wiki-MCP/README.md

 A MCP Server for browsing the official Minecraft Wiki!

+> [!WARNING]
+> This MCP is still in development and while working most of the time, there might still be smaller issues and bugs left!

 ## Features

 - **Wiki Search**: Find information about Minecraft structures, entities, items, and blocks